#1 Step to Get Your Nonprofit Board Positioned for Success in 2025

 “My board doesn’t want to help.
 They just don’t care.”

 Chances are your board meetings pretty much suck.
 There’s no discussion or people aren’t even showing up.
 If you have a disengaged board, you can feel like you’re a one-man-show just keep the doors open at your agency!
-You might feel like your boards just there to rubber stamp things.
+You might feel like your boards are just there to rubber stamp things.

 It ends up really being 100% you - the executive director - maintaining operations and then reporting out at the board meetings which feel like a total and complete waste of time.

-The Overly Engaged Board (Aka - the micro-managing, non-strategic board)
+2. The Overly Engaged Board (Aka - the micro-managing, non-strategic board)

 An overly engaged board or super eager might sound like a good thing.
 But trust me, if you've ever seen this, either as a staff member or executive director, it's absolutely frustrating and makes you spend more time pleasing and appeasing your board than doing your job.